-A. Didactic/Clinical Education Courses - All students must maintain a minimum cumulative GPAof 2.5 in all didactic and clinical ed. courses.
+- A. Didactic/Clinical Education Courses All students must maintain a minimum cumulative GPAof 2.5 in all didactic and clinical ed. courses.
 Failure of any didactic/clinical ed. course will lead to dismissal from the program.
 Readmission to the program is dependent on qualifications of the individual and space available.
 Failure of two radiography courses (whether the same course twice or two different courses) will disqualify a student for readmission.

-- B. Academic Courses All students are encouraged to achieve a grade of "B" or better inthe following academic courses, but must achieve at least a "C" in order to graduate from the program:
+- B. Academic Courses All students are encouraged to achieve a grade of "B" or better inthe following requisite academic courses, but must achieve at least a "C" in order to graduate from the program:

 - 1. Anatomy and Physiology

-- 2. Computer Science/Literacy

-- 3. Medical Terminology
+- 2. Medical Terminology

-- 4. Pre-Calculus Algebra
+- 3. Pre-Calculus Algebra

-- 5. Sectional Anatomy
+- 4. Sectional Anatomy

-- 6. English
+- 5. English

-- 7. Introduction to Radiography
+- 6. Introduction to Radiography